 Receivers.
 Upon arrival in the shelter, the signal from every antenna is processed by a direct-sampling receiver comprised of an analog section consisting of only gain and filtering, a 12-bit analog-to-digital converter (A/D) which samples 196 million samples per second (MSPS), and subsequent digital processing to form beams and tune within the digital passband.
+Digitization using fewer than 12 bits would be sufficient

+[14], but the present design eliminates the need to implement gain control in the analog receivers and provides generous headroom to accommodate interference when it becomes anomalously large.
 The choice of 196 MSPS ensures that strong radio frequency interference (RFI) from the 88-108 MHz FM broadcast band (see Figure 5) aliases onto itself, with no possibility of obscuring spectrum below 88 MHz.
-To accommodate the various uncertainties in the RFI environment, analog receivers can be electronically reconfigured between three modes: A fullbandwidth (10-88 MHz) uniform-gain mode; a full-bandwidth dual-gain mode in which frequencies below about 35 MHz can be attenuated using a "shelf filter;" and a 28-54 MHz mode, which serves as a last line of defense should RFI above and/or below this range become persistently linearity-limiting.
+To accommodate the various uncertainties in the RFI environment, analog receivers can be electronically reconfigured between three modes: A full-bandwidth (10-88 MHz) uniform-gain mode; a full-bandwidth dual-gain mode in which frequencies below about 35 MHz can be attenuated using a shelf filter3; and a 28-54 MHz mode, which serves as a last line of defense should RFI above and/or below this range become persistently linearity-limiting.
 In addition, the total gain in each mode can be adjusted over a 60 dB range in 2 dB steps, allowing fine adjustments to optimize the sensitivity-linearity tradeoff.
 Use of the 28-54 MHz mode has not been required to date.

 Digital Beamforming.
-A detailed description of the LWA1 digital processor is provided in [15] and is summarized here.
+A detailed description of the LWA1 digital processor is provided in [17] and is summarized here.
 Beams are formed using a time-domain delay-and-sum architecture.
 Delays are implemented in two stages: An integersample "coarse" delay is applied using a first-in first-out (FIFO) buffer operating on the A/D output samples, followed by a 28-tap finite impulse response (FIR) filter that implements an all-pass subsample delay.
 The filter coefficients can be also specified by the user, allowing the implementation of beams with custom shapes and nulls.
 The delay-processed signals are added to the signals from other antennas processed similarly to form beams.
 Four dual-polarization beams are constructed in this fashion, each fully-independent and capable of pointing anywhere in the sky.
-Each beam is subsequently converted to two independent "tunings" of up to 16 MHz bandwidth (4bits "I" + 4-bits "Q" up to 19.6 MSPS) each, with each tuning having a center frequency independently-selectable from the range 10-88 MHz.
-Both tunings of a beam emerge as a single stream of user datagram protocol (UDP) packets on 10 Gb/s ethernet.
-Thus there is one 10 Gb/s ethernet output cable per
+Each beam is subsequently converted to two independent "tunings" of up to 16 MHz bandwidth (4-bits "I" + 4-bits "Q" up to 19.6 MSPS) each, with each tuning having a center frequency independentlyselectable from the range 10-88 MHz.
+Both polarizations and both tunings of a beam emerge as a single stream of user datagram protocol (UDP) packets on 10 Gb/s ethernet.
+Thus there are four ethernet output cables, with each one representing two center frequencies from a particular pointing on the sky.
+The maximum data rate (ignoring protocol bits) on each ethernet cable carrying beam data is therefore 19.6 MSPS \times 8 bits/sample \times 2 polarizations \times 2 tunings = 627.2 Mb/s.